Eightquake/dashboard/README.md

 Have a look at my [Trello board](https://trello.com/b/sCPiCzS1) to see what I am currently working on and what I have planned.
 Comments are open on the board but you cannot edit it in any other way.

 Any questions or comments?
 Use [kontakt@victordavidsson.se](mailto:kontakt@victordavidsson.se)

+Run `npm install` after you have cloned this repo.
+Everything depends on the basedir being correct for your system.